MelcherMate/Bioversee_Webapp/documentation/hardwareSystem.md

 - Base and acid pipe: The set the required pH in the fluid we must add base or acid to the system.
 To do that we need 2 pumps, each able to pump 1 liquid.
 These can be just simple on/off instruments, here we do not need more specific settings.
 This part of the system needs 2 GPIO pins on Raspberry Pi.

-### Measuring instruments:
+### Measuring instruments

 - Thermometer: The thermometer is a simple device.
 I need some power and a pin where the sensor can give the Raspberry the current temperature.
 From the temperature data I can decide whether I need to circulate warm or cold water.
 This will take 3 pins.
 A ground pin, a 3.3V pin and GPIO pin.
 (GPIO 4 recommended)

 - pH meter: This sensor is also a simple one.
 Works the same as the thermometer and gives back live pH value feed to the Raspberry.
 From its feed we can set control codes for the base and acid pumps.
 This also will need a ground pin, a 3.3V pin and a GPIO pin.

-## Logical blueprint for the hardware setup:
+## Logical blueprint for the hardware setup

 ![Blueprint for hardware logical design](../blueprints/hardwareDesign.png)

-## Blueprint for wiring the activators and sersors to the Raspberry Pi:
+## Blueprint for wiring the activators and sersors to the Raspberry Pi

 `Coming soon...`